 You can pay your GLoan in the GCash app itself.
 Otherwise, GLoan will also deduct via auto-debit once your due has passed.
 The auto-debit works similarly to GCredit where GCash informs you about the auto-debit by SMS before doing it later in the day.

 You can pay partially or in full as long as you pay before your due date.

 Can I pay the loan in full, in advance?

 Yes, you can, however, you will still need to pay for the interest due as a whole.
 For example, my loan amount was Php 5000, and I tried to pay Php 5000 (even after deducting the 3% fee) and I still had Php 1267.86 left payable.
 Also, you can’t pay more than the balance.

-You can get rebates in the form of unused interest if you paid in advance.
-For example, if you availed of a 12-month loan and you paid in full after only 3 months, you will be having a rebate of the 6-month interest amounts you did not use.
+You can get rebates in the form of unused interest if you pay in advance.
+For example, if you availed of a 12-month loan and you paid in full after only 3 months, you will have a rebate of the 6-month interest amounts you did not use.

 How do I know how much I need to pay in advance for my GLoan if I need to pay in full?

-You can see the remaining balance once you’ve done the payment.
+You can see the remaining balance once you’ve made the payment.
 You can also check the Loan Documents to see your Payment Schedule.

 You can also check your GLoan transaction history, or you can pay extra — if it goes over, it will result in an error.

 Can I avail of another after paying my current GLoan in advance?